Abzzt/adl/README.md

 Within the ./notebook folder, we have also included a folder of models which we failed to run for this project.

 ### Loading Trained Models
-The models we trained can be found [here] (https://drive.google.com/drive/folders/13Bj80AKrLALYRXMmSPRb4NUXGj9BHpry?usp=sharing).
+The models we trained can be found [here](https://drive.google.com/drive/folders/13Bj80AKrLALYRXMmSPRb4NUXGj9BHpry?usp=sharing).
 We have included the saved Pytorch model weights as well as the training and validation losses which we have presented in our report.
-To reproduce the results, please save the desired model to the ./model folder in the root directory and navigate to the corresponding model notebook in the ./model directory.
+To reproduce the results, please save the desired model to the ./models folder in the root directory and navigate to the corresponding model notebook in the ./notebooks directory.
 From there, run the testing code found in the notebook.